 Make 3/4-inch well in the center of each loaf.
 Fill with caramel sauce.
 (For an 8 or 9-inch loaf, poke multiple holes with a skewer.
 Fill with caramel sauce.)

 Top with cream cheese frosting and pumpkin seeds

 Cream Cheese Frosting

 In a large bowl, beat cream cheese and butter together with an electric mixer until smooth.

 Add vanilla extract and salt and beat until combined.

-Gradually add powdered sugar and beat medium speed until combined.
+Gradually add powdered sugar and beat at medium speed until combined.

-Add heavy cream and beat at low speed until smooth and creamy.
+Add heavy cream and beat at low speed until combined.